code-with-amitk/Code-examples/Languages/programming_lang/c++/design-patterns/Behavioral/Chain-of-Resp/README.md

-## Chain of Responsibilty
+## Chain of Responsibilty/Work
 - **What?** Request is processed by 1 or more objects in chain.
 - **Logic?**
-  - Take a Abstract class, which will overriden by Concrete classes
+  - Take a Abstract class(also called handler interface), override in concrete class
-  - Override Handler Interface using Concrete classes
-    - Each concrete class will hold pointer to Object of next class
+    - Each concrete class will hold pointer to Object of next class.
-    - Responsibility is passed by calling function from other object using pointer.
+    - Responsibility/Work is passed by calling function from other object using pointer.

 ### Code
-- **Pure Virtual Func**
-  - Cannot have body in Abstract class
-  - Must be overridden in derived class.
+- **Pure Virtual Func** Cannot have body in Abstract class, must be overridden in derived class.
 ```c++
 #include <iostream>
 using namespace std;